Da-Qing Bank: History

 Debates about the establishment of a national bank became increasingly vivid in the late Qing period, with Peng Shu advocating for a bank that would keep sufficient reserves in "touchable" money (現金) at all times.
 The large number of private notes that were being produced all over the empire was to be restricted by introducing a stamp duty (印花稅).
-Reformer Liang Qichao campaigned for the government of the Qing dynasty to emulate the Western world and Japan by moving from the silver standard to the gold standard, unify the currencies of China, and issue government-backed banknotes with a ⅓ metallic reserve.
+Reformer Liang Qichao campaigned for the government of the Qing dynasty to emulate the Western world and Japan by moving from the silver standard to the gold standard, unify the currencies of China, and issue government-backed banknotes with a one-third metallic reserve.
 In 1904, the Ministry of Revenue officially authorised the creation of a central bank, with the primary intent to help finance government deficits by issuing paper money.

 The Da-Qing Bank opened its first office in the capital city of Beijing on (Guangxu 31).
 The new bank had a dual nature of being both a central bank and a commercial bank.

 The production of banknotes was entrusted to the Beiyang Newspaper (北洋報局) in Northern China.
 In 1906 the government of the Qing dynasty sent students to Japan to be educated about modern printing techniques, with the aim to have the Shanghai Commercial Press print the cheques of the Ministry's Bank.

 The Da-Qing Bank soon opened a branch at 3–5, Hankou Road in Shanghai.
 Another branch opened in Jinan in 1907.

 In 1912 the Da-Qing Government bank was liquidated with its operations transferred to the Bank of China, newly formed by government charter of the Republican government.